CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.1.2.2 Windows Server 2012.md

 The local firewall SHOULD be activated for incoming and outgoing network traffic and set as strictly as possible.
 The identity of remote systems and the integrity of the connections to these SHOULD be cryptographically secured.

-#### SYS.1.2.2.A10 Disk Encryption on Windows Server 2012 (C)For Windows Server 2012 (R2) systems, the disks SHOULD be encrypted with BitLocker or another product.
+#### SYS.1.2.2.A10 Disk Encryption on Windows Server 2012 (C)
+For systems running Windows Server 2012 (R2), the disks SHOULD be encrypted with BitLocker or another product.
 This SHOULD also apply to virtual machines with productive data.
 With higher protection requirements, not only should the TPM serve as key protection alone.
 The recovery password SHOULD be stored in Active Directory or another suitable secure location.
 For very high confidentiality or deniability requirements, Full Volume Encryption SHOULD be done.

 #### SYS.1.2.2.A11 Intrusion Detection on Windows Server 2012 (CIA)